 These wonderfully flavorful Asian inspired ribs are a fine main dish and they also make a great appetizer for a party when cut into half size riblets.
 They are flavored with an aromatic Chinese spice mix, five spice powder.
 They are marinated and grill roasted but they can also be deep fried.
 To make bite-size finger foods as a perfect party dish, the ribs need to be cut in half lengthwise at the butcher.

-Recipe For Chinese Five Spice Riblets
+Chinese Five Spice Riblets Recipe

 Makes.
 12 full size ribs or 24 to 28 half size riblets